WifiRouterYT/plane-discord-webhook/README.md

 # plane-discord-webhook
-heavy WIP
+middleman to convert https://plane.so/ webhooks into discord webhooks or something idfk heavy WIP

 how to run (assuming you know how to setup a webhook and your app is public):